aliyildizoz/PhotoChannel/README.md

 	- [Filtering channels by category](#searching-channel-filter)

 ### Setup
+- **Install with Docker;**
+   If docker is installed on your computer, open the terminal in the location where the `docker-compose.yml` file is located and run the `docker compose up` command.
 - **To create the database by migrating;**
 Open the terminal in the PhotoChannelWebApi folder and run the commands below.
 	1. `dotnet ef migrations add InitialCreate`